Francis Suarez: Mayor of Miami (2017–2025)

 In June 2020, Suarez was elected by American mayors to serve as the second vice president of the United States Conference of Mayors and in June 2021, he was elected as the first vice president of the organization.
 From June 2022 to June 2023, he served as the president of the U.S. Conference of Mayors.

 Suarez was included in Fortune magazine's 2021 list of the "World's 50 Greatest Leaders".

+As mayor, Suarez was frequently absent from City Commission meetings.
+He defended this decision, claiming that being hands-off of City Commission proceedings allowed him to better deal with the personalities on the commission, which he characterized as being a chaotic body whose members had pronounced personalities and heavy egos.

 Unsuccessful "strong mayor" ballot measure

 As mayor, Suarez once again pushed to transition the city to a strong mayor system.
 A November 2018 municipal referendum was held on a ballot measure that would have changed the mayor's authority, with a heavy majority of voters rejecting such a change.
 The adoption of the ballot measure, which would have led to the mayor having power over city administration (including power over staffing offices that administer permitting and zoning departments), had been supported by many of the city's largest real estate developers, real estate brokers, and land use lawyers.
 More the $1.2 million was raised from such sources for Suarez's political action committee to promote a "yes" vote.